patrickzib/leitmotifs/README.md

 ## Notebooks

 - Jupyter-Notebooks for finding subdimensional Leitmotifs in a multidimensional time series
 <a href="notebooks/use_case.ipynb">Multivariate Use Case</a>:
 highlights a use case used in the paper, and shows the unique ability to learn its parameters from the data and find interesting motif sets.

+- Jupter-Notebook showcasing SMM-Results (SMM ran using Matlab): <a href="notebooks/smm_motif_plot.ipynb">SMM-Results</a>.

+- Jupter-Notebook showcasing using Leitmotifs for Summarization: <a href="notebooks/har_pamap.ipynb">Summarization</a>.

+- Jupter-Notebook showcasing BitCoint-Halving Events: <a href="notebooks/crypto.ipynb">Bitcoin-Halving</a>.

 - All other use cases presented in the paper can be found in the <a href="tests">test folder</a>